gedePakusadewa/5_recipe_explorer/README.md

 - Recipe Details

-  Display detailed information about each recipe, including ingredients, instructions, and nutritional information.
-Allow users to rate and leave comments on recipes.
+  Display detailed information about each recipe, including ingredients, instructions, and nutritional information. ~Allow users to rate and leave comments on recipes~ (NOT IMPLEMENTED).

 - Save and Favorite